Connect with us

 Confirmation emails, aka autoresponders, are perfect for a ‘set and forget’ feedback solution, so all your customers are invited to provide that all-important review and feedback.
 When you set up the confirmation email campaign, In the email message, add a catchy heading and sentence along with an online link to a survey.

-Make sure the confirmation email is set to deliver to the consumer soon after their purchase or experience.
-This strategy only works if you time the delivery to occur while your business is at the forefront of your customer’s mind.
-The sooner the delivery, the higher the conversion rate as the customer has the highest level of emotion of your business shortly after their purchase experience.
+Ensure the confirmation email is set to deliver to the consumer soon after their purchase or experience.
+This strategy only works if you time the delivery while your business is at the forefront of your customer’s mind.
+The sooner the delivery, the higher the conversion rate, as the customer has the most heightened emotion about your business shortly after their purchase experience.

 A day in the life of an adult human is a very long time as we’re subject to so much information.
 Consider this too.
 We only retain about 10% of what we see.
 Quite a lot more if we’re using more sensors, upwards of 40% if we see and hear simultaneously, but we won’t remember everything as some memories are more lasting.
 A visit to a store wouldn’t remain in the hippocampus for long unless something remarkable occurred during the event.